50 Years of Service 1962-2012

 Each year, the DuBard School also serves as a teaching and practicum site for dozens of university students studying speech-language pathology, audiology, deaf education, science education, human performance and recreation, music, social work and other academic areas.

-To ensure that the DuBard School can continue delivering specialized instruction to children for the next 50 years, the school is launching a $5 million fund-raising campaign.
+To ensure that the DuBard School can continue delivering specialized instruction to children for the next 50 years, the school launched a $2 million fund-raising campaign.
 The success of the campaign will allow the school to offer more services to children not only in our region but also across the nation and world.
 The next step is to teach more and more professionals how to use the DuBard Association Method® so that all children with communications disorders, including the written language disorder of dyslexia, can benefit from specialized multisensory therapy that’s proven to be successful.
 The gift of communication gives hope to children and their families and helps them reach their full potential.